umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/content-picker.md

 Allow or disallow tree nodes with a certain content type alias.

-Enter `typeAlias,altTypeAlias` to only allow selecting nodes with those alias'.
-Enter `!typeAlias,altTypeAlias` to only allow selecting nodes **not** with those alias'.
+Enter `typeAlias,altTypeAlias` to allow selection of nodes with those aliases only.
+Enter `!typeAlias,altTypeAlias` to allow selection of nodes without those aliases.

 ### Minimum/maximum number of items